fbpx

 Gül böreği

-What about a rose-shaped börek?
+What about a rose shaped börek?
 “Gül” means “rose” in Turkish, which is where its name comes from.
 A phyllo dough, filled with a variety of mixtures, is rolled and turned up into a rose shape.
 There is no one specific way of filling this pastry, so one can be quite creative with it.
-Often, when home-cooked, gül böreği is served with a yogurt sauce, and topped with tomato paste oil.
+Often, when home cooked, gül böreği is served with a yogurt sauce, topped with a tomato paste oil.

 Kol böreği